Godarck/PipBoy-CYD-Project/README.md

   TFT_eSPI by Boodmer                   ver 2.5.43 (Copy user_setup.h to TFT_eSPI lib folder)

   Adafruit BusIO by Adafruit            ver 1.17.4

+  Adafruit BMP280 Library by Adafruit   ver 3.0.0

+  Adafruit BME280 Library by Adafruit   ver 2.3.0

+  PNGDec by Larry Bank                  ver 1.1.6

+  SparkFun MAX3010x pulse and Proximity ver 1.1.2

+  TinyGPSPlus by Mikal Hart             ver 0.0.4

 * ======== Configure: ========

   Config in config.h

+  //#define CYD2_4        // Uncomment if you use 2.4 CYD

+  //#define CYD3_5          // Uncomment if you use 3.5 CYD

   PERSON_NAME - Name in main screen